Everyday Enviro with Elise - The habit of walking

 Surely that’s enough right there.
 Add to this that I’m also modelling behaviours I would like my kids to adopt and also getting them and the dog to exercise and this little behaviour realignment is better for everyone in the family.
 And It doesn’t cost a cent (except the shoes we may wear out!).

-See you next week! - Elise
+See you next time! - Elise

 Subscribe to Positive Environment News